Wilson Center Projects

-Arnaud Kurze is Assistant Professor of Justice Studies at Montclair State University.
-His scholarly work on transitional justice in the post-Arab Spring world focuses particularly on youth activism, art and collective memory.
-He is currently leading a Digital Humanities Project on political change in the Mediterranean basin and is co-organizing the Cres Summer School on Transitional Justice.
-Since 2013 he has been a Visiting Scholar at New York University.
+Arnaud Kurze is Associate Professor of Justice Studies at Montclair State University.
+His scholarship on transitional justice in the post-Arab Spring world focuses particularly on youth activism, art and collective memory.
+He is currently working on an international digital archives collaboration called Project AROS, aimed at improving the visualization of historical documents and data.
 He is widely published, including the co-authored book Mapping Global Justice: Perspectives, Cases and Practice and edited volume, New Critical Spaces in Transitional Justice: Gender, Art & Memory.
 He is the recipient of numerous awards and fellowships, including the American Council on Learned Societies, Fulbright, the Library of Congress, and Sciences Po.

 Mapping Global Justice: Perspectives, Cases and Practice (link, Routledge, ISBN: 9780367699116)

 Persistent international conflicts, increasing inequality in many regions or the world, and acute environmental and climate-related threats to humanity call for a better understanding of the processes, actors and tools available to face the challenges of achieving global justice.
 This book offers a broad and multidisciplinary survey of global justice, bridging the gap between theory and practice by connecting conceptual frameworks with a panoply of case studies and an in-depth discussion of practical challenges.
 Connecting these critical aspects to larger moral and ethical debates is essential for thinking about large, abstract ideas and applying them directly to specific contexts.